- Adventure Club

 This is a 7th grade leadership event that typically occurs on a Saturday in April.
 DGS students lead small group discussions with 7th graders from all of the middle schools in the District 99 area.
 The Downers Grove Township, District 99, District 66, District 58, District 68, and a local organization “Helping Girls Navigate Through Adolescence”, facilitate this event each year.
 Please contact Diana Benoist at (630) 795-8588 or send an email for questions.

-Spanish Club is open to all students who would like to learn more about the culture and traditions of various Spanish-speaking countries through activities such as crafts, games, cooking, dancing, films and music.
+Spanish Club is open to all students who would like to learn more about the culture and traditions of various Spanish-speaking countries through various activities and events.
 Students do not need to be enrolled in a Spanish class to participate in Spanish Club.
-We meet once or twice a month in D277 (usually on Tuesday or Wednesday).
+We meet once or twice a month in D284.
+Check the DGS activity calendar for details!

 D99 Special Olympics is a district-wide program for DGN, DGS, and Transition students with cognitive impairments.
 All players must register and qualify under the Special Olympics Illinois requirements.
 We currently offer basketball during the winter season and track and field during the spring season.
 There are opportunities for students without disabilities to volunteer in many capacities.
 Our goal is to increase school spirit and participation for students with special needs as well as to increase their athletic skills, teamwork, and socialization opportunities.
 All interested Special Olympics players and student volunteers should contact Mr. Ahrens (DGS), Ms. Jaros (DGN), or Mr. Drenth (Transition).